codex-laboratory/tactica/CONTRIBUTING.md

 - Use **CMake** and **Rust build scripts** effectively to manage dependencies.
 - Keep your changes modular and easy to integrate.

+## Pull Request Guidelines
+- Try to choose an issue for your contribution.
+- If you don't find any issue for your bug or feature, open it yourself.

 ---

 ## Troubleshooting